 Development of these Operational Lands is typically demand-driven.
 When the market is indicating upcoming demand for the likely end land use, the Property Services section of Council commences a process to rezone and or secure development consent for the end land use.
 Once consent conditions are available, Property Services can review market conditions and development costs to determine the feasibility of proceeding with the development of individual sites.
-Council resolution to proceed with the development proposal is required.
+Council resolution to proceed with the development including the provision of funding necessary to complete the development proposal is required.
 Sale of the end product pays for the development costs of the project with surpluses accruing in the Property Reserve Fund to continue to alleviate the call on rates revenue and assist with future development projects.